10 Professional Development Tips to Grow Your Business

 consultant working

-One of the biggest perks of running your own business is that you have full control—the clients you work with, the projects you take on, and how you structure your day is all up to you.
+One of the biggest perks of running your own business is that you have full control.
+The clients you work with, the projects you take on, and how you structure your day are all up to you.
 By positioning your business around your strengths and skills, you can provide clients with reliable, trusted expertise.
-But that also means you’re responsible for future business growth and development.
+In a continuously evolving marketplace, that also means you’re responsible for business growth and development.

-Professional development is a great way to keep your skills and knowledge current, stand out among your competition, and attract new clients.
+If your primary source of income is your own expertise, professional development is needed to keep skills and knowledge current, stand out among the competition, and attract new clients.
 It can take many different forms from learning a new technology or pursuing a certification to talking to someone about your goals.
 Here are ten professional development actions you can take to grow your business.

 1. Take an Online Class

 If you’re not sure where to start, taking an online class is one of the easiest ways to kick off professional development.
 Is there a particular topic that might benefit or support the services you offer?
-Or, have there been new developments in your industry that you are interested in learning about?
-Look for classes that meet these requirements at universities, training instructions, or more traditional training vendors.
+Have there been new developments in your industry that you are interested in learning about?
+Look for classes at universities, training instructions, or more traditional training vendors.

-If you don’t have the time to commit to a full class, consider attending an educational webinar, engaging online with industry experts, or commit to reading more industry news.
+If you don’t have the time to commit to a full class, consider attending an educational webinar, engaging online with industry experts, or read more industry news.
 Sometimes starting with a smaller goal might lead you to deeper interest in a full class or secondary degree.

 How to Choose an Online Professional Development Training Course